 In her role as Community Engagement Director, Charles cultivates, solicits and stewards financial support for the organization, with a primary focus in the areas of annual giving, major gifts and corporate sponsorships.
 She manages a team of professionals to ensure a strategic approach toward the diversification of revenue generation.

 “We welcome the addition of these two leaders.
-Their expertise and commitment to our mission will strengthen our team and the SEL program,” said Amanda Page-Zwierko, the organization’s executive director.
+Their expertise and commitment to our mission will strengthen our team and our SEL programming,” said Amanda Page-Zwierko, the organization’s executive director.
 “This is good for Frameworks, for students and the larger community.”

 About Frameworks of Tampa Bay